The present-day gristmill in Millbrook, New Jersey, was built on Abram Garis’ 1832 gristmill site. Photo courtesy of the State of New Jersey.

-Millbrook Village in Hardwick Township, New Jersey, is an original and re-created village located on the Old Mine Road in the Delaware Water Gap National Recreation Area.
+Millbrook Village in Hardwick Township, New Jersey, is an original and re-created village on the Old Mine Road in the Delaware Water Gap National Recreation Area.

-Millbrook Village, New Jersey courtesy Millbrook Facebook Page
+Millbrook Village, New Jersey, courtesy Millbrook Facebook Page.

 However, some of the buildings did survive, and the Millbrook Village Society was formed to bring the village back to life.
 With assistance from the Millbrook Village Society, the National Park Service moved some structures to Millbrook, which replaced original buildings that were long gone.
 In the 1970s, other structures were moved here as outbuildings for the village.
 A reproduction grist mill was reconstructed on the site of the original.
-Today, Millbrook Village has about the same number of buildings that it had around 1900.
+Millbrook Village has about the same number of buildings as it had around 1900.
 The roadbed of the old turnpike is now the “main street” running through the village.

 Through the hard work of the volunteers, the Millbrook of today represents a late 19th-century rural community rather than an authentic restoration of the original Millbrook.

-Methodist-Episcopal Church, Millbrook, New Jersey by Doug Kerr, Flickr
+Methodist-Episcopal Church, Millbrook, New Jersey by Doug Kerr, Flickr.

 Millbrook Village is 12.2 northeast of the Kittatinny Point Visitor Center in Columbia, New Jersey.
 From here, visitors should head north on the River Road and continue onto the Old Mine Road to the village.